What to do in a World of Sadness - Purity 961

 As always, I invite all to go to mt4christ.org where I always share insights from prominent Christian theologians and counselors to assist my brothers and sisters in Christ with their walk.

-Today we continue sharing from Clinton E. Arnold’s “Powers of Darkness”
+Today we continue sharing from A.W.
+Pink’s “The Sovereignty of God.”

-As always, I share this information for educational purposes and encourage all to purchase Clinton Arnold’s books for your own private study and to support his work.
+As always, I share this information for educational purposes and encourage all to purchase A.W.
+Pink’s books for your own private study and to support his work.
 This resource is available on many websites for less than $20.00.